-- \ Certain shares in the subsidiary are registered in the names of nominees on the behalf of the Parent Company and there are letters of renunciation in favour of the Group confirming that it is ultimate beneficiary of the remaining equity interest.
-Therefore, the effective holding of the Group in the subsidiary is 100%. - On 2 March 2023, Integrated Logistics Company S.P.C ("ILC KSA") was incorporated in the Kingdom of Saudi Arabia # with a share capital of SAR 5,000,000.
-The subsidiary has not commenced its commercial operations as at the reporting date.
+Certain shares in the subsidiary are registered in the names of nominees on the behalf of the Parent Company and there are letters of renunciation in favour of the Group confirming that it is the ultimate beneficiary of the remaining equity interest.
+Therefore, the effective holding of the Group in the subsidiary is 100%.

-2 BASIS OF PREPARATION AND MATERIAL ACCOUNTING POLICIES
+2 BASIS OF PREPARATION AND MATERIAL ACCOUNTING POLICY INFORMATION